 10th-gen Nvidia GeForce cards are a lot faster than previous-gen cards.
 And since Quadro cards are released later than GeForce – we have a lot more options choosing between consumer-grade products than trying to find the right laptop with Quadro/FirePro card.

 I recommend these GeForce/Radeon cards:

-For a laptop over $2000, a certified video card is a better choice.
+For a laptop over $2000, a certified video card is a viable choice – though still not always necessary.
 These are the cards I recommend:

 - under 2000$: FirePro M6100, Quadro M2000M